Docs

 On first visit, mint an anonymous user ID

-Generate a UUID v4 in the browser, persist it to localStorage, and use it as user_id on every event you send while the shopper is anonymous.
+Generate a UUID v4, persist it to localStorage, and use it as user_id on every event while the shopper is anonymous.

 identity.js